Jbleezy/BO1-Reimagined/README.md

 * Teleporting no longer takes players' weapons away temporarily
 * Teleporting no longer freezes players' controls
 * Fixed teleporters showing they were ready to use again too early after teleporting through them
+* Player height position is now more accurate when exiting the teleporter
+* Added 1 second delay before zombies can come through the teleporter after a player teleports
+* Decreased maximum time for zombies to teleport from 20 seconds to 15 seconds

 ### Ascension
 * The easter egg song teddy bears will float up and rotate around while the song is active

+#### Lunar Lander
+* Added a short delay for the lander to activate after triggering it (so you can activate the lander without having to ride it)
+* Lander station no longer kills or moves players if the lander station moves down while the player is standing on it
+* Kills from the lunar lander now count as actual kills
+* Zombies now have a better death animation when killed by the lunar lander

 #### Sidequest
 * Completable with 1-4 players